Mental Health and Wellbeing

 Assemblies and Reflection time

-These will have a specific focus relevant to current and topical wellbeing for teenagers.
+Each week students have one dedicated reflection time session that will focus on specific topics relevant to teenagers and their wellbeing.
 They will offer practical ways for students to use skills that enhance their mental health.

 CAMHS - https://hampshirecamhs.nhs.uk/